 We are a 501(c)(3) non-profit corporation comprised of Stafford County and the surrounding area residents who battle food insecurity in our community.
 Working with churches, schools, local businesses, and other non-profits in the region we seek to strategically eliminate hunger in children.
-As of November 2019, Stafford Food Security is partnered with 66 schools in 4 schools districts and has provided over 15,000 meals to hungry children and families.

 Our first endeavor is a childhood backpack meal program with local elementary schools.
 We collect shelf stable food and pack meals for a family of 4 in non-descript backpacks (matched to school colors) for children to take home to feed their families dinner that night.
 Teachers identify food insecure children in the classroom, and distribute backpacks to those in need.
 We collect no personal data on the recipients.
 There are no income requirements.
 If a teacher deems the child in need, the child goes home with food.
 All we need to know is how many backpacks are distributed in a given week, so we can bring more as needed.